Welcome, friend!

 I hope you have enjoyed getting to know more about me.

-This is truly the essence of 'Drop the Reins'.
+This is truly the essence of 'Drop the Reins'

-Stay up-to-hay
+Stay up-to-hay as a paid subscriber

 For a spam-free, ad-free reading experience, plus audio and community features, get the Substack app.